chef/automate/components/docs-chef-io/content/automate/ha_config.md

 chef-automate config set path/to/chef_server-config.toml --cs
 ```

-### Set Configuration for Postgresql cluster
+### Set Configuration for PostgreSQL cluster

-To set the configuration for the Postgresql cluster, run the following command:
+To set the configuration for the PostgreSQL cluster, run the following command:

 ```bash
 chef-automate config set path/to/postgresql-config.toml --postgresql